theochem/chemtools/doc/usr_doc_quick_start.rst

      $ chmod +x script.py
      $ ./script.py

-Please see :ref:`Tutorials <tutorials>` to learn more about various functionality of ChemTools library and :ref:`Examples Gallery <examples gallery>` for specific examples and scripts.
+Please see :ref:`Examples Gallery <examples gallery>` to learn more about various functionality of ChemTools library

 ChemTools as Python Scripts